 Growing kohlrabi (Brassica oleracea var. gongylodes) isn’t the hardest thing in the world, as kohlrabi is actually somewhat easy to grow.
 Start your plants indoors about four to six weeks before you plan to put them outside.

 How to Grow Kohlrabi

 After four to six weeks, plant the baby plants outdoors in well drained, rich soil.
 Growing kohlrabi is most successful in cooler weather.
 The early crops started indoors and then transplanted outdoors will provide you with a nice crop.

 When you think about how to plant kohlrabi, remember that there are many different types.
 Kohlrabi is a member of the cabbage family.
-There are white, reddish and purple varieties, some of which will mature early and some which mature late.
-The Eder variety is a faster maturing variety that takes about 38 days to mature while Gigante matures in about 80 days.
+There are white, reddish and purple varieties, some of which will mature early and others mature late.
+The Eder variety, for example, is a faster maturing variety that takes about 38 days to mature, while Gigante matures in about 80 days.
 Gigante is best for fall.

 How Does Kohlrabi Grow?